By Andréa de Paiva

 2 – NeuroArchitecture has an interdisciplinary character and, by incorporating elements of applied neuroscience, establishes rich interfaces with other fields of knowledge that, originally, didn’t have a broad connection with traditional architecture and urbanism.
 Therefore, NeuroArchitecture amplifies the field of research about the relation between constructed environments and their users, improving the comprehension of various messages that the environment transmits, including those on less conscious levels of perception.

-3 - NeuroArchitecture can be studied in different levels, from the molecular and the celular to the level of systems and behaviors, always seeking to understand how the physical environment impacts individuals, for instance through the liberation of chemical substances such as hormones or neurotransmitters, gene expression, brain plasticity or the alteration of mental states, emotions and behaviors.
-Some of the most studied areas inside NeuroArchitecture are: wayfinding and memory, illumination, perception and biophilia.
+4 - NeuroArchitecture can be studied in different levels, from the molecular and the celular to the level of systems and behaviors, always seeking to understand how the physical environment impacts individuals.
+Some exemples that illustrate the different levels of changes an organism can present in response to the environment: the liberation of chemical substances such as hormones or neurotransmitters, gene expression, brain plasticity or the alteration of mental states, perception, emotions and behaviors.

 5 – NeuroArchitecture assumes that the environment has a direct influence on the most primitive patterns of brain functioning, which escape from conscious perception.
 The application of NeuroArchitecture consists in trying to create environments that can stimulate or inhibit some of these determined patterns, depending on the purpose of the space in question.
 In that sense, architects that make use of applied neuroscience can design with the explicit purpose of affecting human behaviors, even those that are beyond conscious perception and control.

-6 – It is fundamental to take ethic principles into consideration when designing with applied neuroscience, for constructed environments can influence their users without them realizing it.
+10 – It is fundamental to take ethic principles into consideration when designing with applied neuroscience, for built environments can influence their users without them realizing it.
 These ethical elements are of great relevance in all areas of applied neuroscience.